Harvard & the Legacy of Slavery Initiative

 Implementation

-Harvard University takes responsibility for our legacy of slavery and seeks to mend the harm done to descendant communities, the Harvard community, Cambridge, Boston, and beyond.
-We recognize that repair efforts take time.
+Harvard University takes responsibility for our legacy of slavery and seeks to address enduring consequences by partnering with others in the Harvard community and with members of the descendant community in Cambridge, Boston, and beyond.
+We recognize that this work takes time.
 Over the next few years, the Initiative will focus our efforts on three priority areas: memorialization, advancing HBCU partnerships, and supporting descendant communities.
 We will also continue to provide learning opportunities and invite the Harvard community to join our reparative work.

 Get Involved